 The Apaches were defined as seldom younger that fifteen and never older than twenty-two and ‘infected’ the ‘eccentric’ districts of Paris.
 They were nimble and known for their courage, fiendishness and ability in playing with a knife.
 They lived in secret dens, got up late and danced in local dives.

 Maurice Mouvet was dancing in the Cafe de Paris one night and was persuaded to accompany his friend, the dancer Max Dearly, into the Paris underworld.
 They made their way to an Apache den described as an evil smelling cellar and they saw some Apaches in action and dancing.
-They made several trips to other low cabaret haunts for dance inspiration and evolved the concept of the Apache or Valse Chaloupee.
+They made several trips to other low cabaret haunts for dance inspiration and became entranced with the Apache or Valse Chaloupee.
 Eventually, it was unveiled to an eager Parisian audience.
 Max Dearly performed it one night in Paris at the Ambassadeurs and Maurice in Ostend at the Kursall.
 A short while later, in the summer of 1908, Maurice and his partner Leona performed the new dance at Maxim’s and Max Dearly made an even bigger impact with the dance partnered with Mistinguett in the Moulin Rouge show La Revue du Moulin.
+Perhaps Mistinguett had some influence in the reborn dance.

 The Apache became one of Maurice’s signature dances and was refined in the course of time to be less brutal and more socially acceptable.
 Although it never achieved the popularity amongst the masses like the Tango or the Charleston it did continue to be a highly popular exhibition dance and performed by dozens of dancing duos in legitimate stage shows, vaudeville, cabaret and in films.